jeffvance/kube_vol_provisioning/README.md

 Note that the size of the PVC is only 1Gi and the status is now shown as "Bound".

 ###Create a Pod Using RHGS Storage
 Once the claim (PVC) is bound to a persistent storage volume (PV) the next step is to create a pod that can access that storage.
 The YAML file below creates such a pod.
-It runs a nginx container with its web document rooted to /usr/share/nginx/html/test.
-The nginx container listens on port 80 and defined a volume mount named "mypd" (my-persistent-disk) which uses the previously create claim named "myclaim-1".
+It runs a nginx container with its web document rooted to /usr/share/nginx/html/.
+The nginx container listens on port 80 and defines a volume mount named "mypd" (my-persistent-disk) which uses the previously created "myclaim-1" claim.

 file: *gluster-pod.yaml*
 ```